Thornaby-on-Tees: The airfield, 608 squadron and Spitfires

-Acquiring inland areas
+Post-war expansion

 The last R.A.F aircraft to leave the airfield (Hawker Hunter F6s) left on 1 October 1958 and further use of Thornaby as a regional airport on 23 February 1962 ended when all but 60 acre of land was purchased from the Air Ministry by Thornaby-on-Tees Borough Council.

-As Thornaby changed hand to the County Borough of Teesside (1968–1974) then, on its third attempt, into the Borough of Stockton-on-Tees (this was initially as a district of Cleveland county).
-Development in the 1960s and 1970s on transforming the airfield, demolishing its buildings, into housing, shops, offices, a sport centre and a light industrial estate, the light industrial estate was the first in the wider area and therefore called Teesside Industrial Estate.
+The administration of Thornaby changed hands first to the County Borough of Teesside (1968–1974) then into the Borough of Stockton-on-Tees (this was initially as a district of Cleveland county).
+The redevelopment of the former airfield began in the 1960s, through the demolition of its buildings and runways, and replacement with new housing, offices, a new town centre and Teesside Industrial Estate.

-Many symbols of Thornaby's aeronautical past were placed for prosperity with streets (such as Allensway), buildings and public houses using names of Royal Air Force aircraft, stations and personnel.
+Many symbols of Thornaby's aeronautical past were placed for posterity with streets (such as Allensway), buildings and public houses using names of Royal Air Force aircraft, stations and personnel.
 The Bader School (built on the former airfield) on Kintyre Drive was named after and opened by Sir Douglas Bader on 10 November 1971.
-In 1976 a stained glass window in St Paul's Church on Thornaby Road was dedicated to the RAF at Thornaby and in 1997 a statue was erected on Thornaby Road, it is dedicated to all who served at RAF Thornaby.
+In 1976 a stained glass window in St Paul's Church on Thornaby Road was dedicated to the RAF at Thornaby and in 1997 a statue was erected on Thornaby Road dedicated to all who served at RAF Thornaby.

 In 2007 a full-size replica Supermarine Spitfire aircraft was erected on the roundabout at the junction of Thornaby Road, Bader Avenue and Trenchard Avenue.
 Hidden beneath the roundabout is part of a runway (one of three) which used to run east to west.

-A mature town centre
+The town centre

+The original northern town centre around Thornaby Town Hall declined after World War II with deindustrialisation and the town's population centre shifting south east on to the redeveloped site of the old airfield.
+As part of this expansion, a new town centre was built in the late 1960s incorporating the Pavilion Leisure Centre and two blocks of flats (Anson and Hudson House).
+In the 1980s, the A66 bypass road was constructed, separating the old town centre from the rest of Thornaby.
+Following the closure of the Head Wrightson site in 1987, the area north of the town hall was developed into the new Teesdale Business Park.

-In the late 2000s, the post war shops, also known Thornaby Pavilion, were designated as the main centre for the town.
-Shops were built opposite the older shops to form a pedestrian high street.
-An official relaunch event was held in the now Thornaby town centre on 25 April 2009.
+In the late 2000s, the town centre was redeveloped as the Pavilion Shopping Centre, with new shops opposite the existing Pavilion Leisure Centre and ASDA superstore.
+An official relaunch event was held in the new town centre on 25 April 2009.
+The high rise flats in the town centre have been demolished and with the towns fund, there are plans for a new swimming pool to be constructed on the site of the former NPower offices to replace the existing baths on Thornaby Road.
+The former Golden Eagle Hotel is also slated for demolition.

-Future

-High rises (2 tower blocks and a former hotel) in the town centre have been demolished.
-With the towns fund, they are plans for the former Npower offices site will also become an indoor baths, replacing Thornaby Pool on Thornaby Road.